civicrm/org.civicrm.module.cividiscount/docs/autodiscount.md

 ![Screenshot of automatic discount setup](/images/autodiscount.png)

-* Atomatic discounts can be applied based on membership status and/or type.
+* Automatic discounts can be applied based on membership status and/or type.
-* Atomatic discounts can be applied to contacts based on type, age (minimum or maximum) and/or country
+* Automatic discounts can be applied to contacts based on type, age (minimum or maximum) and/or country

 ### Advanced Filters
 CiviDiscount now allows you to specify your own criteria for who should get automatic discounts.
 This is a powerful feature but does require some technical skill and thorough testing is recommended.
 Use the api explorer (on your site at the url civicrm/api/explorer) to help you discover the api options you could pass.